rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 1. In the same **Azure Pipelines** window click on **Setup** and in the popup window select your organization and project **Tailwind Traders** then click on continue.
 Once it is completed you will get the following response in General tab:

     ```
-    👋  Hi!
-Let's start monitoring your pipelines
+    Here are some of the things you can do:
-    Subscribe to one or more pipelines or all pipelines in a project with: @Azure Pipelines subscribe [pipeline url/ project url]
+    subscribe [pipeline url/ project url] - Subscribe to a pipeline or all pipelines in a project to receive notifications
-    To see what else you can do, type @Azure Pipelines help
+    subscriptions - Add or remove subscriptions for this channel
+    feedback - Report a problem or suggest a feature
+    signin - Sign in to your Azure Pipelines account
+    signout - Sign out from your Azure Pipelines account
     To know more see documentation.
     ```
 #### Task 2: Subscribe to the Azure Pipeline notifications in Microsoft Teams